 26. Import an EPUB File

-Last update: Aug 15/20 An EPUB file can be used to import an open textbook into Pressbooks.
+An EPUB file can be used to import textbook open Pressbooks.
 Before you begin, you will need an existing book shell to import the content into.
 (See Add a New Book.)

 To import this file type: